sitek94/git-flow/feature.md

 To był maj, pachniała Saska Kępa.

-Zaś za nim, wychodząc, znalazła się wieś, z której wychodziła Kępa.
+Zaś za nim, wychodząc, znalazła się wieś, z której wychodziła Kępa Saska.